 measures to address the real economy's structural imbalances in supply and

-demand; the divergence of speculative financing from the real economy and the
+demand, the deviation of speculative financing from the real economy and the

-divergence of investor and homeowner demand in the housing market; the removal
+deviation of investor and home-owner demand in the housing market as well as

-of excess industrial capacity; continued property controls and deleveraging; and
+remove excess industrial capacity, continue property controls and deleveraging,

-the support of weak sectors, including municipal services and environmental
+and support weak sectors including municipal services and environmental

-What is also certain is the increased focus on improving the country's
+What seems to be new is the increased focus on improving the country's

 drive to clean up the environment.
 Xi had already actively pushed his government